 Public Health England's Local Authority Health Profile 2019 for Norfolk shows that 21,670 children under 16 are living in low income families in the county.

-Insufficient information is currently evidenced by Norfolk County Council to identify whether poverty impacts on educational achievement.
+Insufficient information is currently evidenced by Norfolk County Council to identify whether poverty impacts on educational achievement, however the lockdown has highlighted the existing gap between educational opportunity and achievements of young learners from different backgrounds.